Sanchezia nobilis Plant Indoor Care, Propagation, Problems and Solutions

 Sanchezia nobilis also called Sanchezia speciosa is native to the lowlands of tropical South and Central America, where it grows as an understory plant.

-However, a research directed by C. Daehler (UH Botany) at Pacific Island Ecosystems at Risk (PIER) found that Sanchezia plant is non-toxic to humans and pets.
-It is safe to grow in the home but should not be eaten.
+A research directed by C. Daehler (UH Botany) at Pacific Island Ecosystems at Risk (PIER) found that Sanchezia nobilis is non-toxic to humans and pets.
+However, it produces a sap that may cause skin irritation in sensitive people therefore always wear gloves when handling this plant.

 Similar Plants